 Using longitudinal data on individual employees, Kuroda and Yamamoto (2003a, b) show that nominal wages for full-time employees in Japan were downwardly rigid over the period from 1993 to 1998.
 Kuroda and Yamamoto (2003b), however, also show that Japan's nominal wages have had a small extent of downward rigidity relative to other countries.
 Furthermore, based on the aggregated data on establishments, Kuroda and Yamamoto (2005) show that downward rigidity in nominal wages for full-time employees was observed until 1997 in Japan, but seemed to disappear after that.
-What factors can account for these differences in the extent of downward nominal wage rigidity (DNWR) between different time periods and/or from country to country?
+What factors can account for these differences in the extent of downward nominal wage rigidity (hereafter, DNWR) between different time periods and/or from country to country?

 This paper is organized as follows.
-In Section II, we first observe long-term timeseries data on prices and nominal wages and give an overview of the previous literature on DNWR.
+In Section II, we first observe a long-term time series data on prices and nominal wages and overview the previous literature on DNWR.
 We show that the existence and extent of DNWR vary with the era or time period analyzed as well as with the country.
-Specifically, we show that from the 19th century to the first half of the 20th century nominal wages were flexible in Japan, the United States, and the United Kingdom, while in the second half of the 20th century they were downwardly rigid in many industrialized countries, including the three just named.
+Specifically, we show that from the 19th-century to the first half of the 20th century nominal wages were flexible in Japan, the US, and the UK, while in the second half of the 20th century, they were downwardly rigid in many industrialized countries, including the three named above.
 We also show that the extent of DNWR differed from country to country and that Japan's nominal wages were considerably less rigid than those of other countries.
-In Section III, we consider the reasons why nominal wages can be downwardly rigid.
+In section III, we consider the reasons why nominal wages can be downwardly rigid.
 We briefly survey the theoretical research since Keynes (1936), and then apply a behavioral economics framework, which has received considerable attention in recent years, to consider the reasons for DNWR.
-In Section IV, we posit a possibility that differences in the existence and extent of DNWR, between time periods and/or from country to country, can be attributed to differences in the labor market characteristics (such as labor mobility and employment protection legislation) and in the macroeconomic environment (such as economic growth and inflation), which can alter employees' and firms' perceptions (social norms) toward nominal wage cuts.
-Section V concludes.
+Lastly, in section IV, we posit a possibility that differences in the existence and extent of DNWR, between time periods and/or from country to country, can be attributed to differences in the labor market characteristics (such as labor mobility and employment protection legislation) and in the macroeconomic environment (such economic growth and inflation), which can alter employees' and firms' perceptions (social norms) toward nominal wage cuts.